MananM2m/Automatic-trashcan/README.md

 ## Design

 The body of the trashcan was made using cardboard.
-Inside, there is an Arduino board, which takes input from an ultrasonic and infrared sensor to control a servo motor, which lifts or lowers the flap on the trashcan.
+Inside, there is an Arduino board, with a ATmega328 microcontroller IC, which takes input from an ultrasonic and infrared sensor to control a servo motor, which lifts or lowers the flap on the trashcan.

 ### Code